 *Transportation – provide a ride to those in need: to Mass, parish activities, shopping, doctor etc. Also provide transportation to visiting religious; e.g. to/from the airport or another Parish.)

-Reception After Funeral - Depending upon each family: set up reception in Parish hall after Funeral Mass or provide food at home.
-They also have sent cards from St. Anna’s.
+Reception After Funeral – Depending upon each family, set up a reception in Parish hall after the Funeral Mass.
+Click here for Funeral Reception food suggestions.

 Rosary Guild – Supplies missionaries with handmade rosaries.